 The problem for Interment pornography is that it is very easy to get access to.
 Unlike the traditional means of supply, one can put certain restrictions on who can access on those materials, for example, in Australia, under aged people are not allowed to enter certain kind of book shop or purchase certain rated films, etc. On the Internet, although it is possible to establish a classification system, or using parenting software individually, but with the nature of the Internet, it is still difficult to totally restrict under aged people accessing them.
 This is the main reason provided by the Chinese government for a blanket ban on pornography materials in able to protect under age children.

 It is a fact that the Chinese society is much more open than the days where the open policy during the 1980s just implemented, thus people is much more tolerate with this kind of materials now days.
 As such, there was always a debate on whether if pornography materials should be ban at all or at least partly lifted if the age classification system could be established and implemented.
 Also, the Internet is a world wide web, that means it does not have a true border.
-Therefore, even if China has the toughest ban on such kind of materials, a lot of them still managed to hop over the Chinese great fire wall into China from Japan and United States.
+Therefore, even if China has the toughest ban on such kind of materials, a lot of them still managed to hop over the Chinese great fire wall into China from Japan and United States.[46]
+One indication could be that, one of the Japanese adult video actor Aoi Sora (AV女优 - 苍井空)became a celebrity in which has some 400,000 fans chasing her in China.
+The simple logic is if one did not see her adult film before, how does one felt the attraction of becoming her fans?

+Thus, generally speaking, when we talk about the cyber pornography problem in China, we should really divide up the problem into two parts, the providers and the users.
+In terms of the providers, they can be divided into domestic providers and overseas providers.
+In the early days, the original domestic pornographic providers were using porno materials in their web site to attract people’s viewing in order to sell advertisements, but they later discover that selling pornographic materials or organizing club membership is much more profitable.
+As a result, many of them then turned into cyber clubs and selling memberships for profit.
 [47] This kind of domestic providers has been cracked down in recent years and not many of them exist any more.
 It is however that some of the surviving website masters then moved their web server into overseas to avoid the crack down, mostly the United States, which is a country where this kind of websites could be legally exist (unless pornographic materials concerning with under aged person).
 They are now be considered as overseas providers, because due to the problem of the Chinese great fire wall, it is rarely that the Chinese people will get directly over to the porno websites that is run overseas domestically and not aimed at the Chinese users.
 In addition to that, these overseas Chinese porno websites will actively find ways to overcome the Chinese great fire wall, thus made domestic Chinese still able to access them.
 Currently, few of these overseas Chinese porno websites still operating strong, in fact due to their effort, almost every new Japanese adult video produced, within a month, the Chinese users are able to watch it in China, and some of it are totally free!

 Now let us turn to the users of those cyber pornography.
 Is it legal to watch those cyber pornography privately?
 If not for commercial gaining purpose, currently there seems to be no law suggesting that one cannot watch those materials in private circumstances.
 Of course, one cannot watch those stuff in public place or in public office, etc, but those are behaviors prohibited by other means of law, such as public order or sexual harassment law, and is the normal practice even for countries like the United States where cyber pornography are legal.
 Thus, it is fair to say that in China, watching those cyber pornography may be morally questionable but not legally forbidden.
 However, is that always the case?